Swrve/swrve-unity-sdk/README.md

 The SDK needs a Unity version higher than 4.0.0 to be able to compile.

 ### Unity 4.0.0+ Pro
-Some of the features like push notifications on Android require the use of native plugins.
+Some of the features like push notifications require the use of native plugins.
 Native plugins are only available for Unity Pro.

 How to run the demo
 -------------------
 - Open the project 'unity3d' from the repository.
-- Open the demo scene under 'Assets/Swrve/UnitySwrveDemo/DemoScene.unity'
+- Open the demo scene under 'Assets/Swrve/UnitySwrveDemo/DemoScene.unity'.
 - Under the Hierarchy view, click on SwrvePrefab.
 This is the SDK component in your scene.
 - Introduce your gameId and apiKey in the Inspector view with the values provided by Swrve.
 - Click the Play button at the top.